Scott Turner, PhD

 Fax: (804) 827-4738

 Dr. Turner’s primary research interests include incorporation of next generation sequencing technologies into the clinical laboratory through assay development and validation for both germline and somatic variant detection.
-In addition, Dr. Turner’s work in the area of genetic variant reclassification has elucidated the clinical impact of changing laboratory classifications on patients with hereditary cancer syndromes.
-He continues to be interested in exploring the mechanisms by which these reclassifications occur to improve upon current laboratory/community variant management and ultimately patient care.
+In addition, his work in the area of genetic variant reclassification has elucidated the clinical impact of changing laboratory classifications on patients with hereditary cancer syndromes.
+His interest continue in exploring the mechanisms by which these reclassifications occur to improve upon current laboratory/community variant management and ultimately patient care.

 Clinical Specialties: Molecular Diagnostics, Clinical Molecular Genetics